madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 This defines a relation between two `Nat`{.haskell}s.
 It records a series of steps that gets us to the desired $n \leq m$ starting from an indisputable fact.
-The record of these steps constitute a term which witnesses that the relation holds.
+The record of these steps is a proof of membership to this relation.

 The indisputable fact is $\vdash_{\mathit{PA}} 0 \leq 0$ encoded by the `Base`{.haskell} constructor.
 Then by applying a series of `Single`{.haskell}s